 Laboratory Certifications & Professional Geologists

 For instance, the company must qualify and maintain an active Laboratory Testing Agency License with the City of Los Angeles.
 Furthermore, the job requires multiple days of fieldwork by licensed professional geologists and drillers.
-The mobilization, materials and professional costs of drilling alone result to thousands of dollars.
+The mobilization, materials and professional costs of drilling alone result in thousands of dollars.

 Drilling Rigs & Sample Materials

 Above drilling, there is also a requirement for these projects to include oversight and certification by a professional geologist.
-From the project planning stages, to the soil gas sample collection and analysis, a state certified professional must be in charge.
-By the standards of the City of Los Angeles, geologists, engineers and drillers must install soil gas probes at various depths and locations, and collect samples for analysis.
+From the project planning stages to the soil gas sample collection and analysis, a state-certified professional must be in charge.
+By the standards of the City of Los Angeles, geologists, engineers, and drillers must install soil gas probes at various depths and locations, and collect samples for analysis.